This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 - After registration, you get one year to schedule the exam.

-- After registration, you get a maximum of 2 attempts to give the test.
+- After registration, you get a maximum of 2 attempts to take the test.
 If you miss a scheduled exam for any reason – your second attempt gets nullified.

-- You will get free access to killer.sh for the CKAD practice exam.
+- Free access to killer.sh for the CKAD practice exam.

 Note: You can always check the latest Kubernetes Certification Voucher Codes to save costs on the CKA, CKAD, and CKS certification registration